abhithon/abhithon/README.md

 - 🔭 I am eager to apply my technical expertise to real-world scenarios and make a meaningful impact

-- 💬 Ask me about **Machine Learning, Software, Quantitative Trading, Image Processing, Computer Graphics, ICs and stuff**
+- 💬 Ask me about **Machine Learning, Software, Quantitative Trading, Image Processing, Computer Graphics**

 - 📫 How to reach me **abhishekc21@iitk.ac.in / abhi.bcs.07@gmail.com**